-The Barak Valley Area, named after the mighty river Barak flowing through the area, is located in southern part of Assam state in North East India.
-The valley has been inhabited by one of the major endogamous religious groups, the Muslims, for several centuries.
+Barak Valley Zone, named after the mighty river Barak flowing through the zone, is located in southern part of Assam state in North East India.
+The valley has inhabited one of the major endogamous religious groups, the Muslims, for several centuries.
 Barak Valley has a total population of about 3.21 million including Hindus, Muslims and Christians with a land area of 6,992 square kilometers.
 This region is characterized by undulating topography with wide plain area, low lying water logged tracts and hillocks.
-The climate of the Barak valley is subtropical, warm and humid with average annual rainfall of 318cm and 146 rainy days.
+The climate of Barak valley is sub-tropical, warm and humid with average annual rainfall of 318 cm and 146 rainy days.
 Nearly 80% of the total population depends on agriculture for livelihood.